Esri/solution.js/docs/src/guides/bundlers.md

 ---
-title: Using ArcGIS REST JS with Bundlers
+title: Using Solutions.js with Bundlers
 navTitle: Bundlers
-description: Learn how to integrate the ArcGIS REST JS library with Babel and modern bundlers like webpack, Rollup and Parcel.
+description: Learn how to integrate the Solutions.js library with Babel and modern bundlers like webpack, Rollup and Parcel.
 order: 30
 group: 1-get-started
 ---

 # Get Started with webpack, Rollup or Parcel

-ArcGIS REST JS works well with popular module bundlers like [webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/) and [Parcel](https://parceljs.org/).
+Solutions.js works well with popular module bundlers like [webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/) and [Parcel](https://parceljs.org/).

 If you need to support environments where [`fetch`](https://github.com/lquixada/cross-fetch) and [`Promise`](https://github.com/stefanpenner/es6-promise) aren't already present, you can install polyfills for them.